threefoldfoundation/info_sdk/src/2_gettingstarted/getting_started_network.md

 #### Choosing how to reach the entry point node

 Here, the wizard asks to configure an `entrypoint` into your network so you can actually access your network from your device (laptop/PC/mobile).
 An `entrypoint` is responsible to route the traffic coming from your device to all the other nodes of the network.
-The nodes running on the TFGrid all communicate over IPv6.
+The nodes running on the TF Grid all communicate over IPv6.
 While this is very convenient for the nodes, not everyone has access to IPv6 already.
 For this reason we allow people to configure `entrypoint` using IPv4 address.

 You can choose between IPv6 or IPv4 for your `entrypoint`.
 If you are not sure what to choose, pick IPv4.